EthanL247/techtest2_pollapi/README.md

     * I can refactor the code a lot better as function for submitting had to do a lot which could've been abstracted into the backend.

 # Deployment
-1. **If deploying**
+**If deploying**
  a.
-The best way could be deploying it via cloud using virtual machines.
-However this will require some cost and therefore maybe easier than a server but more expensive.
+The best way could be deploying it via cloud using virtual machines, since cloud deployment are usually platforms that have database connections this would be my preference as it is also likely cheaper depending on usage.
  b.
 Since the API directly interacts with database security implementations would need to be used such as the concrete datasource class details need to be within a config file or stored somewhere else.
  c.
 Since the frontend is accessing API, then access policy maybe needed to retrict who can modify the data.
+ d.
+Adding authentification on API to lock it down, extra security features could be TLS certification and  OAuth2 ( if caring about who voted).